defenseunicorns/uds-bundle-software-factory-nutanix/docs/sso-integration.md

 Most applications deployed with UDS are automatically integrated with Keycloak.
 However, two applications do not support install-time
 SSO configuration and so must be configured manually.
 Those are the Atlassian apps, Jira and Confluence.
 Please reference the Atlassian documentation for guidance in configuring SSO.
+Their clients exist in keycloak, the SAML details just need added to the apps.